bguiang/cicd-todo-app/README.md

 # cicd-todo-app
 A sample app used for learning GitHub actions, CI/CD, and TDD.
 The app exposes 4 REST endpoints for CRUD operations on Tasks

+The CI currently builds and runs the tests when merging or pushing to `master`.
+If the tests pass Github Actions builds a docker image that is pushed to a dockerhub repository  (https://hub.docker.com/r/bguiang/cicd-todo-app)

 **Get Tasks**
 ----
   Returns list of tasks